 (SWARM, no date).
 Another important way that victims of sexual abuse can be shown dignity is through sensitivity with respect to the language and terms that are used to describe them and also to describe their experiences (see also discussion of language and terms in 'practitioner skill and training').
-Some people who experience SGBV reject the term 'victim' in favour of 'survivor' (Van Dijk, 2009; Fohring, 2018), and such preferences should be respected.71 A common mistake that practitioners can make for instance is infantilising older victims.
+Some people who experience SGBV reject the term 'victim' in favour of 'survivor' (Van Dijk, 2009; Fohring, 2018), and such preferences should be respected.
+167 A common mistake that practitioners can make for instance is infantilising older victims.
 Bows (2018) illustrates the way that older people tend to be viewed as lacking agency by highlighting that the term 'elder abuse' is problematic because of its use to describe acts against groups considered to have high vulnerabilities such as the disabled, children and the elderly, whereas terms such as 'rape' and 'assault' are generally applied to other groups.
 Other assumptions that should be avoided include rape myths, including the myth that older people are never sexually assaulted because they are sexually undesirable (Bows, 2018).
 Another example is that the term 'revenge porn', which is problematic because the term 'porn' implies that there was some degree of choice in the creation of the image, because it implies that images have to be classifiable as 'pornographic' in order to be considered inappropriate, and because there is an assumption that the perpetrator is motivated by sexual gratification (McGlynn & Rackley, 2017).
 The term 'image-based sexual abuse' is preferable because it places an emphasis on the harm that is done to victims by such acts (McGlynn & Rackley, 2017).
-Further, and importantly, some victims also reject this term because they do not want to be associated with taking part in pornography because of its sordid connotations.72 Finally, women who have been prostitutes may consider themselves to be survivors of prostitution or as victims of sexual exploitation while others may consider their activities to be legitimate employment and prefer the use of the term 'sex worker' (SWARM, no date).
-Professionals who work with SGBV victims should have an understanding of the social and political connotations of the different terms and should be able to act with sensitivity and accommodate the preferences of individual women.

-71 See footnote 1 above that deals with the use of the term 'victim' throughout this report.
+167 See footnote 1 above that deals with the use of the term 'victim' throughout this report.